Cool neighborhoods, drink-and-dine hot spots and spectacular vistas: all good reasons why visitors fall for this lovely lotusland metropolis.

 British Columbia & Canadian Rockies travel guide

-Soul-stirring mountains, mist-shrouded coastal forests and epic tooth-and-claw wildlife, this is Canada's outdoor wonderland.
+Soul-stirring mountains, mist-shrouded forests and epic tooth-and-claw wildlife – this is Canada’s grand outdoor wonderland.
+And it’s served alongside a full menu of cool, ever-welcoming communities.

 Vancouver Encounter guide